moodle-an-hochschulen/moodle-block_course_overview_campus/README.md

 Changes
 =======
+2913-96-12 - When managing hidden courses, now all courses are shown regardless if of the user's filter settings 2013-06-12 - Bugfix: Setting page should check if the configured term dates make sense and show a warning information if not.
+This check didn't work up to now
 2013-04-23 - Add support for timeless courses 2013-03-18 - Code cleanup according to moodle codechecker 2013-03-06 - Bugfix: Block failed to work when wwwroot contained a subdirectory, kudos to Michael Wuttke